 - Regulated markets.

-- Trade depositories of over-the-counter derivatives.
+- Trade depositories of

 - Central Counterparty Clearing House (CCPs) of OTC derivatives.

 - As is the case with the rest of the European Union, a broker can be acting as an STP and then require at least €150,000 in regulatory capital, or as a market maker, which would require €750,000 capital.

 - Authorization fees start from €7,000.

 - The review process for licensing applications can take up to six months.

 - Detailed daily, weekly, and monthly reporting is a must.
 In this regard, CySEC has begun to enforce EMIR (European Market Infrastructure Regulation) standards.

 - A Forex broker should have an office in Cyprus.
 The nominated employees should reside in the country.
 If the company is outsourcing any brokerage related work, it should inform CySEC about it.